manisha-v/Chatbot/README.md

 pip install numpy requests tqdm
 ```
 - Sign Up on the OpenAI website to get access to setting up an API.
-- We can now use ChatGPT by importing it in your Python code and using the openai.Completion.create() method.
+- We can now use ChatGPT by importing it in your Python code and using the openai.Completion.create() or openai.ChatCompletion.create() methods.